 This is the biggest and potentially most dangerous mistake you can make with payroll.
 In the United States, the government collects payroll taxes on a pay-as-you-go basis.
 There are a number of different federal, state, and local taxes which may or may not apply to your business.
 Not paying your payroll taxes can be a huge financial shock to your company.
-Over 40% of small businesses get fined an average of $850 each year for payroll-tax related issues–the most common we see is missed or late payments.
+The IRS reports that over 40 percent of small businesses get fined an average of $845 each year for payroll-tax related issues–the most common we see is missed or late payments.
 Your modern payroll provider should help you figure out which taxes pertain to your business and take care of the complexity of filing and paying the different tax agencies.

 Employee vs. contractor

 An employee and a contractor are very different, especially concerning benefits and taxes.
 Contractors may make sense for many small businesses because the work is temporary.
 But be careful about potentially misclassifying your worker.
-President Obama is initiating an executive order this week to protect against contractor labor law abuses.
+President Obama initiated an executive order in 2014 to protect against contractor labor law abuses.
 This is why classifying your worker is incredibly important.
 Refer to the infographic to see if your worker is an employee or a contractor.
 Remember, this is not a choice but an actual legal classification.